 - 9. Director absences shall be kept to a strict minimum and quantified in the annual corporate governance report. - 10.
 Board Meetings shall be held at the registered office of the Company or at the venue indicated in the call notice. - 11.
-Board Meetings may be held in several locations connected to each other by systems which allow the attendees to be recognized and identified, to communicate with each other on a continuous basis regardless of their location, and to take the floor and vote, all in real time (including video conference or telepresence systems or any other similar system).
-Directors in attendance at any of the interconnected venues shall be deemed to be attendees of one single meeting of the Board of Directors.
-The Meeting shall be considered held in the place where the largest number of Directors is assembled and, in the event of a tie, at the location from which it is attended by the Chairman of the Board of Directors or, in the event of his/her absence, by whoever is presiding the Meeting.
+Those attending the meetings of the Board of Directors may connect by remote digital meanswhich allow the attendees to be recognized and identified, to communicate with each other on a continuous basis regardless of their location, and to take the floor and vote, all in real time (including video conference or telepresence systems or any other similar system).
+The Directors, irrespective of the place from which they connect by digital means, shall be deemed to be attendees of one single meeting of the Board of Directors.
+In terms of the location of the meeting the Meeting shall be considered held under the provisions of the paragraph above. - 12.
+Should the Board of Directors meet exclusively by digital means, i.e. without the physical attendance of any of the Directors, the meeting shall be deemed to be held at the registered office.